 - Pain with bowel movement

-I am a healthcare practitioner with over 20 years experience in the diagnosis, treatment, assisting and managing endometriosis.
+I am a healthcare practitioner with over 20 years experience in assisting women with the management of endometriosis.
 I have helped women all over the world with this horrible disease.
 I know all too well the trials and tribulations women have to go through before someone actually listens and gives these poor women a proper diagnosis and get them the help they so desperately need.

 “Period pain IS NOT normal” and all too often women are told that period pain and other associated symptoms is normal and nothing could be further from the truth.
 We need to educate women and young girls that period pain is not normal.